garden-io/garden/docs/guides/cloud-provider-setup.md

 Run `garden --env=remote plugins kubernetes cluster-init`, then `garden dev --env=remote`.
 Now you should be good to go.

+### Optional: Use in-cluster building with GCR and Kaniko

+Take a look at the [gke example project](https://github.com/garden-io/garden/tree/master/examples/gke)) to see the additional steps required to set up in-cluster building on GKE with Kaniko and GCR as a deployment registry.

 ### Optional: Configure DNS

 First, get the public IP address of the ingress controller you set up in the previous step.
 If you configured Garden to set up _nginx_, run: `kubectl describe service --namespace=garden-system garden-nginx-ingress-nginx-controller | grep 'LoadBalancer Ingress'` and make note of returned IP address.